dummifiedme/TheNotebook/Article 21.md

 	- It means limitations on the power of both, executive as well as legislature.
 	- Judiciary can challenge even the wisdom of law.

-Constitutional Supremacy and Judicial Supremacy is one a
+> Constitutional Supremacy and Judicial Supremacy is one and same thing.
+> - WHY?
+It is said that, we are under the constitution, but the constitution is w